build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 import { BedrockAgentRuntimeClient} from "@aws-sdk/client-bedrock-agent-runtime"
 ```

-[Bedrock](https://aws.amazon.com/bedrock/) Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) along with a broad set of capabilities that you need to build generative AI applications.
+[Amazon  Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that offers a choice of high-performing foundation models (FMs) along with a broad set of capabilities that you need to build generative AI applications.

 ### An instance of a Large Language Model

 To use a LLM in your application (for instance [anthropic.claude-instant-v1](https://aws.amazon.com/bedrock/claude/)) you create instance of [Bedrock Class from Langchain](https://js.langchain.com/docs/integrations/llms/bedrock).
 You need to specify
 the region, streaming responses, and API credentials from the [user pool authentication](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html).
-For model arguments, you specify the model to sample up to 1000 tokens and for more creative and freedom of generation using a temperature of 1.
+For model arguments, you specify the model to sample up to 1000 tokens and for more creative and freedom of generation use a temperature of 1.

 ```Javascript
 export const getModel = async () => {